-Describe onsite set up for medical care, such as medical treatment tent, heating/cooling tent or facility. etc., and indicate locations on the Race Plan Map.
-A medical tent will be onsite staffed with and EMT and additional volunteers to assist swimmers.
-If the swimmer does not respond to onsite treatment, EMS services will be called.
+Describe onsite set up for medical care, such as medical treatment tent, heating/cooling tent or facility. etc., and indicate locations on the Venue & Course maps.
+A medical tent/room will be on site staffed with a nurse (LPN or RN)and/or a volunteer fireman from the on site fire station as well as additional volunteers to assist swimmers.
+If the swimmer does not respond to on site treatment, EMS services will be called.